 The best automotive April Fools’ from over the years

-It’s the only date on the calendar when ‘fake news’ is actually acceptable, and it’s also a great time for big brands to clown around and car makers are more willing than most.
+April 1st might be the only date on the calendar when big brands can clown around, and car makers have historically been more willing than most.

 The Fiat Panda Hawaii… perfect for making fwends